KDlamini/forex-metrics/README.md

 #### Original design idea by **Nelson Sakwa on Behance.**, in association with the Creative Commons [license](./CC.md) of the design.

 # Forex Metrics
 This app displays a list of popular stock market prices.
 Users can click on selected categories including forex, majors, cryptocurrencies, stocks, and ETFs.
 Each category lists the latest prices update for the pair.
+Consumes the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs).

 ![home](src/assets/home-screen.png)
 ![Forex](src/assets/forex-screen.png)